NoriFe/NoriFe/README.md

 Welcome to my GitHub profile!
-I'm Norbert, a passionate Web/Software developer with a love for learning new languages.
-Here you'll find a collection of my projects and contributions.
+I'm Norbert.
+While many might label me as a passionate Web/Software developer, I see myself as someone eager to carve out my unique path in the IT industry.
+I am full of energy and love for learning new languages.

 ## 🚀 About Me